Why Study Italian

 Why study Italian?

 Proficiency in language and knowledge of culture are keys to careers in communication, media, business, the arts and academia.
 Perhaps because it is somewhat less widely spoken than other romance languages, expertise in Italian and knowledge of its culture distinguishes its speakers and can provide access to circles of influence in many fields, in many cities.
-Recent Italian majors and minors have gone on to jobs, further study and/or Fulbright grants in journalism, music, film, economics, medical research, economics, and public relations.
+Recent Italian majors and minors have gone on to jobs, further study and/or Fulbright grants in journalism, music, film, medical research, economics, and public relations.